 Print Quality (Resolution)

-Print quality is impressive, producing bright and vivid photos without smudges or off colors.
+Print quality is excellent for both documents and photos, delivering sharp, vivid colors without smudges or off-colors.

 Ink or Toner Cost